 Cool Vegetables – broccoli, cauliflower, lettuce and onions

+Know Your Zone so you will know when to plan a vegetable garden.
 You have probably heard that the US is divided into climate zones.
 It is vital that you know which zone you live in, so you know what vegetables will grow best when.
 You can find what zone you live in here, just input your zip code.
 Once you know your zone, make sure you check your last and first frost.
 You can do that easily here.
 Just put in your zip code and the calculator will give you a projected last frost and first frost date.
 This will help you plan the best times to plant your garden.
+While early Spring may be the best time for some to plant vegetables, it very well may not for other areas.
+So double check your area.
+I always use one of these garden planners and it’s a big help in knowing when to plan.

 3. Know What to Plant When

 Let’s get ready to plant!
 Once you understand the basics of what we’ve discussed, you are ready to consider what vegetables you want to plant.
 Choose vegetables you and your family will enjoy.
 After you’ve narrowed down what you’d like to plant, head over here for a detailed list of different vegetables and when best to plant them.
-The dates on the chart will be specific to your area.
+The dates on the planting calendar will be specific to your area.
+It’s very important to be aware of your frost date because young plants are so fragile.

 There are a TON of vegetables on this list, so it’s important to not get overwhelmed and just stick with the original vegetables you had planned on trying.
 If you want an even more detailed planting schedule, you can also try this one.